Tucker29/hello-world/English_1.md

   > 2. decide quickly
   > 3. show your palm. otherwise, it seems like you're hiding something.

+sarcasm: irony; satire; caricature; lampoon; quip.
+memento:  an object kept as a reminder or souvenir of a person or event.
+archaic: very old or old-fashioned.
+calibrate: to ascertain the caliber of the sth. === standardize.

 inception: beiginning;  from inception to completion.  the __eastablishment or start point__ of the institution/activity.

 commencement: 1.beginning/start point.
 2. graduation ceremony.